blib-la/captn/packages/create-captn-app/README.md

 ## Usage

-Create a new Captain application by specifying the name of your new app and optionally, the template URL:
+To create a new Captain application, specify the name of your app and optionally, a template URL:

 ```bash
 npx create-captain-app my-captain-app
 npx create-captain-app my-next-app --template https://github.com/blib-la/captain-next-app-example
 ```

-### Default App Name
+### Default Settings

-If you do not specify an application name, create-captain-app will automatically use "my-captain-app" as the default project name.
+- **App Name**: If not specified, `create-captain-app` defaults to using "my-captain-app" as the project name.

-### Default Template

-If no template is specified, `create-captain-app` will use the default Next.js template configured for Captain.
+- **Template**: If no template URL is provided, the default Next.js template for Captain will be used.

-### Selecting a Template
+### Template Selection

-You can specify any GitHub repository URL that contains a Captain-compatible template:
+Specify any GitHub repository URL hosting a Captain-compatible template to use:

 ```bash
 npx create-captain-app my-vue-app --template https://github.com/some-user/some-captain-vue-template
 ```

-## Custom Templates
+## Creating Custom Templates

-To create a custom template, ensure your project is compatible with Captain and can be exported as a static site.
-For guidance, refer to the [default starter app](https://github.com/blib-la/captain-starter-app).
+To develop a custom template, ensure your project aligns with Captain requirements and can be exported as a static site.
+Consult the [default starter app](https://github.com/blib-la/captain-starter-app) for setup guidance.

+## Configuring Your Project

+After project setup, adjust the metadata in the `captain.md` file to match your project specifics.
+This file uses YAML frontmatter for configuration:

+- **Preserve the Default ID**: The initial `id` matches the `packageJson.name` and is uniquely set by our CLI.
+We recommend keeping the default settings to avoid conflicts.

+## Building Your App

+Depending on your chosen template, begin by modifying the source files.
+For example, our Next.js starter app features a simple random cat generator powered by Stable Diffusion XL (SDXL).